racker/mriya/README.md

 SELECT {FIELDS} FROM csv.table => csv:test
 ```

-Output info to stdout. assign value to variable and put it to stdout
+Publish info at stdout. assign value to variable and put it to stdout
 ```sql
 SELECT 'field1,field2' => var:FIELDS:publish
 ```